 Changes to Assignments

-Reassignment requests that are made before check-in are decided by the Residence Life operations team, but changes are rare, since any individual assignments also affect other students and are often not in the best interest of the larger community.
-After check-in, residence directors and area directors determine requests for room change.
-Students must contact their residence director or area director to initiate the process and may not move to another housing unit until the change is approved.
+Reassignment requests that are made before check-in are decided by the Office of Residence Life, but changes are rare, since any individual assignments can also affect other students and are often not in the best interest of the larger community.
+After check-in, a student’s area director determines requests for room change.
+Students must contact their area director to initiate the process and may not move to another housing unit until the change is approved.
 Students who move without approval may be required to move back and/or may be subject to a fine and disciplinary action.
 Housing charges will be prorated for each week spent in a given assignment.

-Housing assignments may be terminated only through the following processes: cancellation, petition, reversal, or revocation.
+Housing assignments may be terminated only through the following processes: cancellation, petition, or revocation.

-- Revocation: The university may revoke a campus housing assignment at any time for violation of any of the provisions in these policies.
-A campus housing assignment may be revoked if a student’s enrollment status changes.
+- Revocation: A campus housing assignment will be revoked if a student’s enrollment status changes (lack of enrollment after the add/drop period, withdrawal, leave of absence, or acceptance into an APU study-away program).
+The university may revoke a campus housing assignment at any time for violation of any of the provisions in the Undergraduate or Graduate Housing License Agreement or these policies.
 Students who are subject to disciplinary action may have their campus housing assignment revoked by the university.

 In the event an assignment is terminated after check-in, room charges will be prorated for each week spent in a given assignment based on the date the key is returned or the date the locks are changed.
 If this calculates to 60 percent or greater of the term, then no adjustments will be made.
-Students whose housing assignment is terminated must check out and vacate the housing unit within 72 hours of notice of termination or submission of university withdrawal or leave of absence.
-Students will be responsible for damages and/or cleaning costs.
+Students whose housing assignment is terminated must check out and vacate the housing unit within 72 hours of notice of termination; those who fail to do so will have the locks changed at their expense and may be trespassed from the university.
+Students will also be responsible for damages and/or cleaning costs.